John E. Walker: Early life and education

 Walker was born in Halifax, Yorkshire, the son of Thomas Ernest Walker, a stonemason, and Elsie Lawton, an amateur musician.
 He was brought up with his two younger sisters (Judith and Jen) in a rural environment and went to Rastrick Grammar School.
 At school, he was a keen sportsman and specialized in physical sciences and mathematics during his final three years there.
-He received a Bachelor of Arts degree in Chemistry from St Catherine's College, Oxford.
+He received a 3rd class Bachelor of Arts degree in chemistry from St Catherine's College, Oxford.
 Walker began his study of peptide antibiotics with Edward Abraham at Oxford in 1965 and received his Doctor of Philosophy degree in 1969.
 During this period, he became interested in developments in molecular biology.

-Career and research
+Career

-From 1969 to 1971, Walker worked at the University of Wisconsin–Madison, and from 1971–1974 in France.
-He met Fred Sanger in 1974 at a workshop at the University of Cambridge.
+From 1969 to 1971, Walker worked at the University of Wisconsin–Madison, and from 1971 to 1974 in France.
+He met Fred Sanger, in 1974, at a workshop at the University of Cambridge.
 This resulted in an invitation to work at the Laboratory of Molecular Biology of the Medical Research Council, which became a long-term appointment.
 Among the other staff was Francis Crick, who was well known for his discovery of the molecular structure of DNA.
 At first, he analyzed the sequences of proteins and then uncovered details of the modified genetic code in mitochondria.
 In 1978, he decided to apply protein chemical methods to membrane proteins.
 In this way, Walker characterized the subunit composition of proteins in the mitochondrial membrane and the DNA sequence of the mitochondrial genome.